SVKruik-Organization/SK-Bots/Documentation/Commands.md

 # Available Bot Commands

+Below you can find a list of all the commands that are supported by the different bots.
+I also included some metadata and descriptions for each command.

+#### Apricaria & Stelleri

 The following commands are production ready, and are therefore supported by both Stelleri and Apricaria.

 | Command | Description | Options | Elevated | Category | Introduction |